Turkish slaves in the Delhi Sultanate

-Turkic slaves throughout the Islamic world, and in the Delhi Sultanate were valued members of society.
+Turkic slaves throughout the Islamic world, particularly in the Delhi Sultanate, were valued members of society.
 Their value, for their patrons, was their military capabilities, their loyalty and discipline.
 Their ability to capitalize on opportunity for social mobility, while maintaining their own unique cultural identity created an interesting tension in their social narrative.
 Their slave origins created a discrepancy in their nobility.
 This discrepancy was often alluded to in commentary by the Persian Chroniclers of the time.

 Origins

 The need to secure the Sultanate regime from Mongol marauders led to the delineation of a frontier that needed to be defended.
 To guard the Punjab marches, there was increasingly more and more slaves that were being bought.
 Their allegiance was not along ethnic lines, and their dedicated patronage allowed them to incorporate themselves into the military hierarchy as trusted officers and commanders.
 The Sultanate bought Turks in order to develop a strong cavalry arm and in particular to amass a corps of mounted archers.
 This was a proprietary way to build their military capacity, by taking advantage of a unique skillset.
 Jalaluddin Firuz Khalji and Ghiyath al-Din Tughluq were both frontier military commanders.
 When they tried to capitalize on their achievements, and take over the Delhi Sultanate they were not given support because of their un-noble origins.
 When looking at the high level of military success, advancement and capacity that the Turkic slaves added, it is disproportionate to popular sentiment regarding their Turkic origins.